 If you ever visit Magnolia, and find co-owner Chris Hunter in a somewhat petulant mood, don’t take it personally.
-It just means the north wind has been blowing.
-Sited as we are on the outskirts of Chico, the nursery frequently takes the brunt of the incoming weather, and in particular, the monotonous weeks of driving wind that often attend Spring and Summer in the Northstate.
+It just most likely means the north wind has been blowing.
+Site as we are in Chico, the nursery frequently takes the brunt of the incoming weather, and in particular, the monotonous weeks of driving wind that often attend Spring and Summer in the Northstate.
 But despite the fact that our grounds are not enclosed like most franchise garden centers, our plants are far less susceptible to ill-humors than their human caretakers under these harsh conditions.
 Why this exceptional resilience?
 Well, that stems from the way we do business.

 Now that’s why quality pays off.